Documents are shared knowledge. They can be standalone, linked to projects, linked to tasks, or used as the instruction body for an order.

 - Review or revert metadata

 This is especially important for order instruction documents, because a small wording change can affect every future run.
+The document view surfaces both the original creator and the most recent editor so you can tell whether an instruction came from the human, a project-manager agent, or a worker agent improving its own runbook.

 Linking documents